CosyEdit: Unlocking End-to-End Speech Editing Capability from Zero-Shot Text-to-Speech Models: Proposed Method

-We use the supervised semantic speech $\mathcal{S}^3$ tokenizer to extract discrete supervised semantic tokens from the original speech and the target speech:
+We use the $\mathcal{S}^3$ tokenizer to extract discrete supervised semantic tokens from the original speech and the target speech:

-Then we insert a single start identifier \(\circled{T}\) between the original speech-token sequence \(\{\mu_x\}_{x\in[1:X]}\) and the target speech-token sequence \(\{\mu_y\}_{y\in[1:Y]}\) to mark the transition between conditioning and generation.
+Then we insert a single transition token \(\circled{T}\) between the original speech-token sequence \(\mu_{\mathrm{ori}}\) and the target speech-token sequence \(\mu_{\mathrm{tar}}\) to mark the boundary between conditioning context and autoregressive generation.
 The training objective for the AR token language model is: